OUR MANIFESTO FOR HAIRDRESSING.

 We believe in working in an open, honest and transparent way with both our clients and our employees.
 Our complaints procedure goes beyond the requirements of The Consumer Rights Act 2015.

 We refitted Anne Veck Oxford in 2013 , aiming to combine sustainability with the Anne Veck brand to create a stylish, green, destination salon.
-The focus in Oxford is on on reducing energy consumption and carbon emissions, together with using products which are manufactured using renewable energy, recycled packaging and naturally derived ingredients.
+The focus is on on reducing energy consumption and carbon emissions, together with using products which are manufactured using renewable energy, recycled packaging and naturally derived ingredients.
 In December 2020 we joined the United Nations' The Race to Zero, committing Anne Veck Limited to becoming CO2 neutral by 2030.
 Anne and Keith are Contributing Editors at Creative HEAD magazine, focussing on sustainability content.

-Anne Veck Limited was the first U.K. salon business to be certified Carbon Neutral by Carbon Footprint Limited and we sponsor BBOWT, the local wildlife trust .
+Anne Veck Limited was the first U.K. salon business to be certified Carbon Neutral + by Carbon Footprint Limited and we sponsor BBOWT, the local wildlife trust .
 In the salon we use Davines hair care products and colour which are created with attention and respect for our environment, using high grade, natural ingredients.
-Each client is offered an individual Easydry towel, ensuring both personal hygiene and a reduction in energy use and pollution.
+Each client is offered an individual biodegradable Easydry towel, ensuring both personal hygiene and a reduction in energy use and pollution.
 Our waste is collected and recycled by Green Salon Collective.
 Anne continues to be an ambassador for both Easydry and Green Salon Collective and is delighted that with the ownership of Kelly Spragg, the salon continues to operate as sustainably as possible. .